Launch Event: Walk followed by a reading and a discussion with Maggie Groat

 The artist would like to thank the Ontario Arts Council for their support of this project.

 Maggie Groat is an interdisciplinary artist who works in a variety of media including works on paper, sculpture, textiles, site-specific interventions and publications.
 Her current research surrounds site-responsiveness with regards to shifting territories, alternative and decolonial ways-of-being, methodologies of collage, and the transformation of salvaged materials into utilitarian objects for speculation, vision and action.
 Groat studied visual art and philosophy at York University before attending The University of Guelph, where she received an MFA degree in 2010.
 She has taught at the University of Guelph, the University of Toronto and at Emily Carr University of Art and Design, where she was the Audain Artist Scholar in Residence in 2014.
-In 2015 she was longlisted for the Sobey Art Award.
+In 2015 and 2018 she was longlisted for the Sobey Art Award.
 Recently, her work has been included in exhibitions at Mercer Union, YYZ Artists’s Outlet, Art Gallery of York University (Toronto), Western Front, SFU Audain Gallery (Vancouver) Rodman Hall Art Centre (St. Catharines) and Walter Philips Gallery (Banff).